Towards Measuring the Traceability of Cryptocurrencies: Untraceability

 A transaction graph $G$ has many source nodes.
 The source nodes correspond to transactions that spend money they did not receive.
 These can either be coinbase transactions that mint money into existence or nodes with an initial non-zero balance in the case of a time snapshot of a transaction graph.
+Let us denote the set of source nodes in the transaction graph as $\mathsf{S}$, i.e., $\mathsf{S}\subseteq V$.
 Similarly, many nodes act as sinks in the transaction graph, i.e., they do not spend the money they receive.
 To trace the origin of each output residing in sink nodes to source nodes, we reverse the direction of the edges and start random walks on the reversed edges.

-To describe this process formally, we define a Markov chain.
-First we extend the set of nodes of the graph $G$ by creating an auxiliary node $v'$ for each source node $v$ in $G$ with a corresponding edge $(v',v)$ and weight $a((v',v))$.
+While tracing can naturally be performed along a backwards topological order if the transaction graph has no loops, for the general case, we will have to define random walks and Markov chains as follows.
+First, we extend the set of nodes of the graph $G$ by creating an auxiliary node $v'\in V'$ for each source node $v$ in $G$ with a corresponding edge $(v',v)\in E$ and weight $a((v',v))$.
 This edge represents an imaginary transaction that accounts for the outgoing surplus of $v$.
 This way, only the newly created nodes $V'$ act as sources, and all of the original nodes $V$ either act as transient nodes or sinks.
 More importantly, the source nodes of the modified graph are guaranteed to have no incoming edges.
 The newly created nodes $V'$ together with the original nodes $V$ of $G$ form the states $U=V\cup V'$ of the Markov chain $G^*$ with edge directions reversed.

 When reversing the edges of $G$, the nodes in $V'$ become absorbers of the Markov chain.
 Intuitively, this is done by adding self-loops to these nodes so that a random walk cannot escape once it reaches an absorber node.
 Ultimately, we are interested in computing the distribution of absorbing probabilities over the absorbers when starting random walks from sinks of the original graph $G$.
 We denote the transition probability matrix as $\mathbf{P}$, where $\mathbf{P}_{i,j}$ denotes the transition probability from state $u_i$ to $u_j$ in the Markov chain.
 We define